 - are born with rare medical syndromes which affect their immunity

 People without these risk factors can still develop an eye lymphoma.
 There appears to be an increasing number of cases in people who don't have problems with their immune systems.
-We don’t know why this is.
-The risk is highest between the ages of 50 and 60.
+The reason for this is not yet clear.
+Improved methods of diagnosing this rare cancer is one possible explanation.

 Retinoblastoma is a rare type of eye cancer.
 In Britain around 45 children each year are diagnosed.
 It most commonly affects children under the age of 5.